logicalmechanism/distributed_representation/README.md

 }
 ```

-Update rust and aiken, remove the old build folder, then run the complete build script.
+Be sure to update rust and aiken, remove the old build folder, then run the complete build script.
+This makes sure the contracts are using the most up-to-date versions at compile time.

 ```bash
 rustup update